algae-elbaum/Nuclear-Clone/README.md

 # Nuclear Clone
 The bare beginnings of a clone of the game Nuclear Throne, made in the Godot game engine.

+Must have been made with Godot version 2.1.
+Doesn't work with 3.0.

 See progress directory for roadmap and brief description of what's been implemented.

 Further work is not planned.